vuejs/v2.vuejs.org/src/v2/guide/components-edge-cases.md

 </ul>
 ```

-When you look closely, you'll see that these components will actually be each other's descendent _and_ ancestor in the render tree - a paradox!
+When you look closely, you'll see that these components will actually be each other's descendant _and_ ancestor in the render tree - a paradox!
 When registering components globally with `Vue.component`, this paradox is resolved for you automatically.
 If that's you, you can stop reading here.

 However, if you're requiring/importing components using a __module system__, e.g. via Webpack or Browserify, you'll get an error: